AdobeDocs/campaign-standard.en/help/api/using/custom-resources.md

 >[!NOTE]
 >
->For resources that are not out-of-the-box, always use the <b>"cus"</b> prefix before the resource's name.
+>For resources that are not out-of-the-box, always use the **"cus"**prefix before the resource's name.

 You can perform any operation with custom resources, as long as they are linked to the Profile table.